+Seeking Compensation for Defective Product InjuriesConsumers burned by a cup of hot coffee, a tire blowout that results in a car accident, or the long-term use of a supposedly safe product like baby powder—these are the types of incidents which have resulted in successful product liability lawsuits over the last decade.
 It seems like on a regular basis, we see product recalls because of concerns of one type or another.
 A tire that was poorly designed, car airbags that cause unexpected injuries, pet food and treats that cause health issues, or child safety seats which fail to protect our children.
 Product liability claims often are the end-result of numerous consumers suffering an illness, injury, or accident after purchasing a product which they believed to be safe.

 Product Liability Law BasicsWhen we spend our hard-earned money on a product, we expect it will perform as intended and not cause us harm if used as directed.
 “Product liability” law has evolved to help compensate victims when products fail to live up to these standards.
 There are three basic types of product defects that fall under the law of product liability:

 - Design defects - The design of a product makes the product unsafe for its intended use.

 - Manufacturing defects - The design of the product may be safe, but the product was made in an unsafe way for its intended use.